 FOR CATHOLIC RITES PURPOSE

 All these docs should be submitted to your church 2 months before the wedding.
 If you have issues with time, contact your local church for more info.

 - Baptismal Certificate with annotation for Marriage Purpose – 6 months validity,

 - Confirmation Certificate with annotation for Marriage Purpose – 6 months validity

 - Certificate of Freedom to Marry + – only for based overseas, secure it from your local parish, 6-12 months validity (refer to your parish for more info)

 - Pre-Cana or Wedding Seminar Certificate of Attendance – can be done at your parish overseas but check with your church first if they will allow it/4 months; need a personal appearance

-- Marriage Banns Permit – done for 3 consecutive Sundays from you and your fiance’s local churches in the Philippines if no one objects you may secure a No Objective Marriage Permit to be submitted to the church where you will wed
+- Marriage Banns Permit – done for 3 consecutive Sundays from you and your fiance’s local churches in the Philippines if no one objects you may secure a No Objection Marriage Permit/ Permit to Marry to be submitted to the church where you will wed

 - Canonical Interview – will be scheduled if all documents are submitted already